HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

     ![alt text](image-6.png)

-4. Click **Save** to finish the Identify service configurations.
+4. Click **Save** to finish the identity service configurations.

-5. To Enable SSO for the identity service, Navigate to the service, click on the more menu icon, and select **Enable SSO**.
+5. To Enable SSO for the identity service, Navigate to the service, click on the kebab menu icon (three dots menu), and select **Enable SSO**.

   ![alt text](image-5.png)